tytydraco/yessleep/out/The_Canal_Keeper.md

 Not that we call them fish, you understand.
 The official term is "aquatic anomalies," and the official policy is that they don't exist.
 But every Canal Keeper knows about them.
 Pale, eyeless things that sometimes swim up from the deeper channels, their fins like shredded silk and their mouths full of needle teeth.
 When you see one, and you will, no matter how careful you are, you net it quickly and dispose of it in the furnaces beneath City Hall.
 You don't examine it too closely.
 You don't mention it in your reports.
 You certainly don't take it home.

 My predecessor, Old Henrik, explained it to me on my first day.
 He was a weathered man with hands like tree bark and a nervous habit of touching the iron pendant he wore around his neck.
 "The water's been good to this city for three hundred years, boy," he told me as we walked the main channel.
-"It keeps the plague away, makes the crops grow strong, helps the sick recover faster than anywhere else in the kingdom.
+"It keeps the plague away, makes the crops grow strong, helps the sick recover faster than anywhere else in the region.
 All it asks in return is a little discretion."

 I thought I understood what he meant.
 I was young then, twenty-two and full of confidence in my ability to handle whatever strangeness came my way.
 I'd grown up in Sangrevor, after all.
 I'd been drinking the red water my whole life, and it had never done me any harm.